web3-wallet/web3-wallet/docs/wallet.md

 }
 ```

-Returns the wallet name.
-A dApp usually support create multiple wallets.
-The wallet name is mean to be used as the wallet id.
+Returns the name of the wallet.
+A dApp can support multiple wallets, and the wallet name serves as a unique identifier for each wallet.

 ### connect